Weg Naar Zee

 Overview of Oil in Suriname:

 The history of oil exploration in Suriname goes back to the 1930s, with drilling conducted in the onshore province of Nickerie in the west of the country.
-Commercial oil volumes were discovered in the Tambaredjo Field in central onshore Trinidad, which were developed by the newly formed Staatsolie Maatschappij Suriname N.V oil company from the 1980s onward.
+Commercial oil volumes were discovered in the Tambaredjo Field in central onshore Suriname, which were developed by the newly formed Staatsolie Maatschappij Suriname N.V oil company from the 1980s onward.
 Development of the Tambaredjo discovery and subsequent adjacent discoveries in the Tambaredjo North West and Calcutta Fields has resulted in cumulative production of over 110 Million Barrels from these Staatsolie operated fields from a Stock Tank Oil Initially in Place of over 1 Billion Barrels.

 Staatsolie exploration efforts are now focussed on nearshore prospectivity and licensing the deeper water Guyana-Suriname basin acreage to international offshore experienced oil E&P companies.
 The onshore exploration licenses are owned by Staatsolie and have been on open offer to interested parties.
 Recent giant offshore discoveries in Guyana waters have renewed international interest in all areas of the Suriname-Guyana basin.